roboskel/roboskel_git/README.md

     listener.py
     - roslaunch audio.launch
-    User presses START to start recording and Ctrl-C to stop it
+    User presses START to start recording and the X button to stop it

     rec3
     - roslaunch openni_launch openni.launch